 Rule of Thumb: If you don’t have a power outlet on your porch, and you don’t want to move your lounge bed in and out of the house, consider getting one that includes an alternative valve for inflation using a battery-operated pump, or your own lung or arm power if it’s a smaller piece.

 It’s the twenty-first century, and the options you have to move on from traditional design for both your interior and your backyard or garden are practically limitless.

 Experimenting with inflatable furniture is one of the most budget-friendly ways to do it.

 It’s cheap and, most of the time, covered by warranties that provide coverage for up to one year of use, so you can always send it back if it doesn’t fit the look you’re going for.

 Be smart about it, and your outdoor space will be the talk of those barbecue parties.

-Product photos courtesy of Northlight, Intex, and Zipcode.
+© Ask the Experts, LLC.
+ALL RIGHTS RESERVED.
+See our TOS for more details.
+Product photos via Northlight, Intex, and Zipcode.
 Uncredited photos: Shutterstock.